-In addition to effectively maintaining the existing highway system, the state needs to adequately and strategically fund investments to improve the flow of traffic.
+The state needs to adequately and strategically fund investments to improve the flow of traffic.
 A portion of the projects cut or delayed in the 2016 STIP were high-priority interregional highway projects administered by the state.
 According to Caltrans, with the cuts and additional high priority needs, over \$4 billion in projects are necessary to improve interregional connectivity of the state highway system.
 However, targeted investment of smaller sums could have dramatic effects on safety and mobility.
+SB 1 addresses the shortfall and stabilizes funding in the STIP.

-For example, for less than \$500 million invested in the San Joaquin Valley, nearly all of the remaining four-lane segments of SR 99 could be widened for a continuous six-lane interregional freeway.
-SR 99 was recently rated as one of the most dangerous highways in the nation, and is a critical goods movement corridor for the vast agricultural commodities produced in the state.
-Completing the effort that began with a \$1 billion investment in the corridor from the 2006 Proposition 1B voter approved bond program would have dramatic impacts for both the state's economy and the quality of life of Valley residents.
+For example, for less than \$500 million invested in the San Joaquin Valley, nearly all of the remaining four-lane segments of State Route (SR) 99 could be widened for a continuous six-lane interregional freeway.
+SR 99 is a critical goods movement corridor for the vast agricultural commodities produced in the state.
+Completing the effort that began with a \$1 billion investment in the corridor from the 2006 Proposition 1B bond program would have dramatic impacts for both the state's economy and the quality of life of Valley residents.